 Prana and Solar Culmination

 Beyond the astronomical argument, the tradition also makes an energetic one.
-The concept of प्राण (prana) — the vital force that animates living systems — is described in Ayurvedic and yogic texts as following the movement of the Sun with great sensitivity.
+The concept of प्राण (prana), the vital force that animates living systems, is described in Ayurvedic and yogic language as moving with the Sun's daily rhythm.
 At dawn, prana is said to be awakening and ascending.
 At solar noon, it reaches its fullest expression for the day.
 At dusk, it withdraws.
-The period surrounding local noon is therefore described as the highest-prana window of the entire day, a time when undertakings initiated carry more vital energy behind them than those begun in the lower-prana hours before dawn or after dusk.
+The period surrounding local noon is therefore described as the highest-prana window of the day, a time when undertakings may carry more vital energy behind them than those begun in the lower-prana hours before dawn or after dusk.

 This reading is consistent across both the Jyotish muhurta tradition and the broader Ayurvedic understanding of diurnal cycles.
 The fact that it aligns with modern understanding of cortisol peaks and biological alertness rhythms (which also tend to cluster in the late morning to early afternoon) is noticed by contemporary commentators, though the traditional framing does not require this external validation.